IohannRabeson/tmignore-rs/README.md

 ```
 It will monitor the filesystem and will update the list of paths to exclude from Time Machine backups almost instantly, allowing you to
  definitively forget about it.

+This program loads `~/.config/tmignore-rs/config.json` as its configuration file, creating it on first run if it doesn't exist.
+This configuration file is hot-reloaded so you don't need to restart tmignore-rs after modifying it.
+See [Configuration](#configuration) for more details.

 This command is very light, excepted the initial scan, it should never affect the performances of you Mac.